Transport properties of stochastic fluids: Critical and Non-critical transport

 Here, $\pi^T_i(t,\vec{k})$ is the Fourier transform of $\pi^T_i(t,\vec{x})$ with respect to the spatial variable $\vec{x}$.
 The transversality of $\pi_i^T$ implies that $C_{ij}(t,\vec{k})= (\delta_{ij}-\hat{k}_i\hat{k}_j) C_\pi(t,k)$.
 In linearized hydrodynamics this correlation function is governed by the shear mode and

 This formula implies that the momentum diffusivity $D_\eta= \eta/\rho$ can be extracted from the logarithmic derivative of the correlation function.
 Note that the momentum diffusivity can be written as $D_\eta=\eta\chi^{-1}_\pi$, where $\chi_\pi =\rho$ is the momentum susceptibility.
-The susceptibility does not get renormalized, and the exponential decay of $C_\pi$ can be used to measure $\eta$.
+Gallilean invariance fixes the functional form of the stress tensor $\Pi_{ij}=(\pi_i^T \pi_j^T)/\rho$, and the susceptibility does not get renormalized.
+As a consequence, the exponential decay of $C_\pi$ can be used to measure the viscosity $\eta$.

 This measurement relies on a number of assumptions.
 First, the wave number has to be sufficiently small so that the decay is controlled by viscosity.
 On dimensional grounds we expect higher order terms to be suppressed if $k^2\lsim T/D_\eta $.
 Furthermore, we need to assume that even though the diffusion constant $D_\eta$ is modified by fluctuations, the exponential decay $C_\pi(t,k)\sim \exp(-D_\eta k^2t)$ is not.
 This assumption is not correct.
 In perturbation theory shear waves with wave number $k$ can decay into modes with wave number $k/2$.
 This leads to a diffusive cascade, which generates contributions of the form $C_\pi \sim n!/t^{3n/2}\exp(-D_\eta k^2t /n)$, where $n$ is the number of diffusive modes emitted in the cascade.
 Delacretaz conjectured that this cascade is resummed into a modified exponential decay $C_\pi(t,k)\sim \exp(-\alpha\sqrt{ D_\eta k^2 t})$ where $\alpha$ is a numerical coefficient \cite{Delacretaz:2020nit}.